marderlab/STG-database-project/README.md

 To delete or edit a previously entered experiment, select the experiment by entering its index (on the experiments page), choose the appropriate option from the "Action" dropdown, and click "Act on experiment".
-The "Edit / Upload Data (conditions and files)" option will take you to the Experiment page as described above.
+The "Edit / Upload Data (conditions and files)" option will take you to the experiment page as described above.
+You can also edit metadata by following a link from the experiment page.

 DOWNLOADING DATA